 Your dad, your brother, your son, your husband or your boyfriend may be some of the most important people in your life.
 Here are some tips to help them take care of their well-being.

 The health of the men in your life is important to you, but on average, men die five years earlier than women.
 More often than not, it is due to various diseases, such as cancer and heart disease.
 But even with busy schedules, there are steps that can be taken to keep a healthy lifestyle.
 These are 5 things that the men in your life can do to take care of their health.

 1. Stay active for 30 minutes at least three times a week

 By staying active for at least 30 minutes three times a week, men are able to keep their blood circulating properly.
 Exercise also impacts energy levels, muscle mass, joint health and weight.

 Starting a healthy lifestyle today can build the foundation of your health tomorrow.
 Diabetes, high blood pressure, obesity and heart disease may be avoidable health issues with a proper diet.
 Make sure that the men in your life are following their recommended meal plans.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 3. Get annual prostate exams

 Make sure to remind the men in your life to go to their doctor to get their prostate checked.
-Prostate cancer is one of the most significant problems when it comes to men’s health.
+Prostate cancer is a significant health concern for men, particularly as they get older.
 In the most extreme cases, it can lead to death.
-Even with non-invasive new treatments such as HIFU, nothing beats early detection.
+Even with noninvasive new treatments such as HIFU, nothing beats early detection.